 “I’m in Melbourne,” I replied, assuming that would settle the matter and we could get on with a phone interview.

 “Oh, well, I’ll send the car,” he said, in a tone of absolute assurance, like he had solved a simple problem.
 After all, what was all the fuss about?

 “Ah, thank you,” I offered.
 “But it’s a long way.”

 “I would rather like to talk to you in person,” he repeated.
 “You could come for lunch.
 You could stay the night if you like.”

 Clearly he had something important to say.
 Either that or he was very keen for someone to chat to.
 So I asked to be put back to his assistant, who I think sighed just a little as I explained Mr Fairfax’s wishes.
 Did he do this for everyone, I wondered.

 And so – I hereby declare – James Fairfax flew me to Sydney, and there his chauffeur was waiting to drive the one hundred kilometres to Retford Park, his grand, pink Italianate mansion on the edge of the country town.

-The grounds had that imposing feeling you hope for when you approach a country estate along a driveway winding through manicured gardens.
+The grounds had that imposing aspect you hope for when you approach a country estate along a winding driveway through manicured gardens.
 Only the lake was a little disappointing, more like a stagnant pond than a river of gold.
 Fairfax later gave the entire $20 million estate to the National Trust, with the adjoining land sold off to ensure the property’s upkeep.

 The chauffeur, who spoke of his boss with reverence, called ahead to signal the incoming guest, and so when we arrived he was standing on the verandah with his two perfectly groomed dogs.
 He was a little stooped in his comfortable slacks and casual shirt.
 We swapped pleasantries and he beckoned me onto the verandah, where we were served champagne and ate wafers and a selection of pate and cheeses from a tray.